dsilletti/osx-wifi-location-changer/README.md

 * Automatically changes the Mac OSX network location when Wi-Fi connection SSID changes
 * Allows having different network settings depending on the Wi-Fi SSID
-* NEW: Only change the location in case is not already in use
+* In case of no match, fallback to Automatic (or custom) Location
-* NEW: In case of no match, fallback to Automatic (or custom) Location
+* NEW: Change the location only in case it's not already in use (prevent annoying notifications in case the location it's already the same)

 **Note:** macOS Mojave compatible (tested with 10.14.6)